0xPARC/0xparc-intro-book/src/ipa.typ

 == Using IPA for polynomial commitments <ipa-poly>

 Suppose now $P(T) = sum a_i T^(i-1)$ is given polynomial.
-Then Penny could get a scheme resembling KZG commitments as follows:
+Then Penny can use IPA to commit the polynomial $P$ as follows:

-- Penny publishes Pedersen commitment of the coefficients of $P$, that is Penny publishes $ g := sum a_i g_i in E. $
+- Penny publishes Pedersen commitment of the coefficients of $P$;
+  that is, Penny publishes $ g := sum a_i g_i in E. $
 - Suppose Victor wants to open the commitment at a value $z$, and Penny asserts that $P(z) = y$.
 - Victor picks a random constant $lambda in FF_p$.